Jim Slater

 Identify the hazards

-Decide who might be harmed and how
+Decide who may be harmed and how

-Evaluate the risks and decide on precautions
+Evaluate the risks and determine appropriate precautions

-Record your significant findings
+Record the significant findings

-Review your assessment and update if necessary
+Review and update the assessment where necessary